-You can use the seasoning mix immediately or store it in a sealed container in a cool, dry place for up to one year.
+You can use the seasoning mix immediately or store it in a sealed container or jar in a cool, dry place for up to one year.

 - Smoky: Add 1 to 2 teaspoons smoked paprika or substitute chipotle chili powder for the regular chili powder.

-- Spicy: Increase the cayenne to ½ teaspoon or add a pinch of red pepper flakes.
+- Spicy: Increase the cayenne pepper to ½ teaspoon or add a pinch of red pepper flakes.